jonthorell/synth-nu-vinyl-store/README.md

 The code of the site is in my opinion quite flexible so it would not take much work to adapt it for other speciality-stores or even make it more generic if one wants to.

+# Marketing

+Marketing will take place online using among other things Facebook and an e-mail newsletter.
+Facebook in particular has a buisness page set up.

 # User Interface

 The screen is divided into three parts.